comworkio/social-bridge/README.md

 # Twitter slack

-A python asynchronous worker which subscribe to twitter account and hashtags and Slack them.
+A python asynchronous worker which subscribe to twitter account and hashtags and send them to Slack or Discord.

 ![slack](./img/slack.png)